 Blind Spots and Corners

 No matter how alert or experienced a driver, there will always be a blind spot.
 According to OSHA, forklift blind spots and corners of racks and walls are leading causes of accidents.
 Ignoring these dangerous hazards will eventually lead to death, damaged facilities, loss of revenue, and more.
 Each employee/driver should follow these safety guidelines:

 - Slow Down – Pretty simple, right?
 Mitigate the danger factor by maintaining a safe speed.
 Slowing down helps both pedestrians and drivers see what is up ahead.

 - Utilize Pedestrian Safety Lights – Safety lights project high-intensity beams across the floor as a forklift is backing down aisles, around blind spots, and coming out of trailers.
 These lights give pedestrians a visual cue that a forklift is in the vicinity.

 - Honk – There is always the old-fashioned yet trusty horn.
 Combining safety lights with the audible sound of the horn increases the chance pedestrians and other drivers are aware of another forklift’s presence.

 - HIT-NOT – HIT-NOT is a forklift alert system that uses magnetic fields to provide an alert when pedestrians and other powered industrial vehicles are in the vicinity.
-The magnetic field passes through containers, walls, racks, and corners to provide audible and visual alerts to pedestrians and drivers.
+The magnetic field passes through concrete walls, racks, and blind corner obstructions to provide audible and visual alerts to pedestrians and drivers.

 Battery Maintenance and Charging Hazards

 Electric forklift batteries are rated to remain in service for over 2,000 charge/discharge cycles, or five years.
 Proper battery maintenance may increase its life.
 Poorly maintained batteries lead to mechanical breakdowns, accidents, and significant injury.
 Here are basic rules to follow for optimum battery life: